Kimserey/BlogArchive/20180317_aws_estimate.md

 For such system, a t2.micro ec2 instance would be enough to support the website.

 The storage of assets will be taken care of by a S3 storage.

-The CDN is a negligeable price as 10tb can be seen as a small amount.

 For cloud database storage, DyanmoDB can be used to leverage the cloud benefits together with the noSQL aspect of the database.